Devon Larratt

-Devon Larratt (born 24 April 1975) is a Canadian professional armwrestler, content creator, and a former member of the Canadian Armed Forces.
-Larratt is considered to be one of the greatest arm wrestlers of all time and as of the King Of The Table 7 event, the title holder of the best arm wrestler in North America.
-He is also one of the most popular arm wrestlers of all time and has helped popularize the sport to a wider audience.
+Devon Eberhard Larratt (born 24 April 1975) is a Canadian professional armwrestler, content creator, and a former member of the Canadian Armed Forces.

+Larratt is considered to be one of the top arm wrestlers and as of the King Of The Table 7 event, the title holder of the best arm wrestler in North America.
+He has helped popularize the sport.

 Early life

-Born in Victoria, British Columbia, Canada to a German mother, Devon could speak German up until he was 6 years old.
+Born in Victoria, British Columbia, Canada to a German mother, Devon learned to speak German as a child.
 His interest in arm wrestling began as an early teenager.
 Larratt's first opponent was his grandmother, a farmworker, who claimed to be "the best arm-wrestling woman in Alberta."
 From there, Larratt progressed to competing on the oil fields of western Canada.
+Larratt also competed in Judo during his youth.

+Military career

-Larratt joined the Canadian Armed Forces at the age of 21, where he served with Joint Task Force 2 for sixteen years.
+Larratt joined the Canadian Armed Forces as a reservist, in the Princess of Wales' Own Regiment (PWOR) at the age of 21.
+With PWOR he received high quality training, which inspired him to further his military career, since all his instructors were from the recently disbanded Canadian Airborne Regiment, tasked with training the new reserves.

+Later on, he transferred to the Princess Patricia’s Canadian Light Infantry (PPCLI) and with the regiment, he served a tour in Bosnia.
+In 1998, he put in a compassionate transfer to the Royal Canadian Regiment (RCR), to be closer to his father who had cancer.
+The transfer was approved and while at the unit, Devon started focusing on getting ready for Joint Task Force 2 (JTF2) selection, taking part in numerous athletic opportunities, from ironman competitions, basketball, to tug of war.

+He was selected for training on his second try and started his service with Joint Task Force 2 on 9/11.
+He served in the unit for sixteen years and six months before retiring in 2016.
 He achieved the rank of master corporal, and was deployed seven times to Afghanistan, where he was wounded in action.
 Despite his deployments, Larratt managed to train and compete during his military service, and credits the experience gained at different military bases as a large part of his success.
-Larratt also competed in Judo during his youth.